 Josh holds a master’s in public policy from Harvard University’s Kennedy School of Government and a B.A. in political studies and economics from Gordon College.

-Andrew Brown is a senior fellow at the Foundation for Government Accountability focusing on child welfare policy.
+Andrew Brown is a visiting fellow at the Foundation for Government Accountability, with a focus on community-based alternatives to government welfare.

 Prior to joining FGA, he served in-house with an international adoption agency in Northern Virginia where he was responsible for legal compliance and risk management.
 In 2012, Andrew was instrumental in the successful passage of legislation protecting the rights of faith-based adoption and foster care agencies.